dg2003gh/zoomer-for-boomer/README.md

 # 🖥️ zfb – Zoomer for Boomer

-`zfb` is a lightweight zoomer tool for Linux desktops using Wayland.
+`zfb` is a lightweight zoomer tool for Linux desktops using Wayland or X11.
 It allows you to zoom in/out, move around, and draw on the screen.
 Built with Raylib and Wayland.

 ## Inspired by boomer by tsoding